uswds/uswds-site/pages/about/research/recruitment/general-public.md

 {:.border-top-2px .border-base-lighter .padding-top-1}

-**We’re currently looking for people who have a visual disability to help us do this research.** If you’re blind or have low vision, have a device with a web browser (a desktop, laptop, tablet, or smartphone), and have an internet connection, we would love to hear from you!
-You don’t need to be tech savvy or an expert in using websites to participate.
+**Right now, we’d like to talk with people who have disabilities to help us understand your needs.** For example, if you’re blind or have low vision, or a cognitive disability, and have a device with a web browser (a desktop, laptop, tablet, or smartphone), and an internet connection, we would love to hear from you!
+You don’t need to be tech savvy or any kind of expert in using websites to participate.

-### Sign up
+**Sign up:** Fill out this brief [sign up form](https://touchpoints.app.cloud.gov/touchpoints/b0c4b589/submit) or email us at <{{ site.uswds_email }}> to tell us you’re interested.
+We’ll then reach out when we have a research opportunity for you.

-Fill out this brief [sign up form](https://touchpoints.app.cloud.gov/touchpoints/b0c4b589/submit) or email us at <{{ site.uswds_email }}> to tell us you’re interested.
-We’ll add you to our list and email you when we have a suitable research opportunity for you.
+Your participation is completely voluntary, and you can decide to be taken off our list of possible participants at any time by emailing us at <{{ site.uswds_email }}>.

 ## What to expect